 Budget Glossary This section describes various terms and acronyms utilized throughout the budget document.

-Accrual: A basis of accounting in which revenues are recognized in the accounting period they are earned and become measurable.
-Expenditures are recognized in the period that they are incurred, if measurable.
+Accrual: A basis of accounting in which revenues are recognized in the accounting period fighter/paramedics are trained to use intravenous therapy, drug therapy, intubation and defibrillation.

 Advanced Life Support